A chain is only as strong as its weakest link - Eliyahu Goldratt.

 The equation which guided movement of raw material from each work station was this :

-As the game progressed, each station started accumulating stock and thus the items despatched from each work station changed over passage of time.
+As the game progressed, each station started accumulating stock and thus the items dispatched from each work station to the succeeding workstation changed over passage of time.

-The game was played for ten rounds.
+The game was played for ten rounds in the first phase.
 The data is given below.

 Assembly line Final O/P Bottleneck Stn Inv. bottleneck Throughput rate